 PureVPN and IPVanish, two market leader wannabes, have some serious claims about their product on their official websites.
 However, when choosing the VPN for you, looking at the specifics is the way to go.
-So, allow us to uncover the pros and cons of both competitors.
+So, allow us to uncover some quick facts about the competitors.

-Both VPNs have excellent security features, enough servers, and they both do a great job when it comes to streaming and P2P sharing.
-Both VPNs are similarly-priced, so let’s find out which gives you more bang for your buck!
+Both VPNs have excellent security features, enough servers, and they both do a good job when it comes to streaming and P2P sharing.
+They are similarly-priced, so let’s find out which one gives you more bang for your buck!